Balenciaga: 2010 to present

 In March 2011 at M. H. de Young Museum in San Francisco, USA, Balenciaga celebrated the opening of Balenciaga and Spain, a 120-piece fashion retrospective of Cristóbal Balenciaga's career.
 The exhibition included many designs from the museum's encyclopedic costume collection.
-"You can't even measure it", said Rodarte designer Laura Mulleavy of Cristóbal Balenciaga's influence.
 The $2,500-a-ticket fund-raiser for the museum drew 350 guests, including Denise Hale, Marissa Mayer, Vanessa Getty, Victoria Traina, Vanessa Traina, Jamie Tisch, Gwyneth Paltrow, Orlando Bloom, Balthazar Getty, Maggie Rizer, Connie Nielsen, Maria Bello, and Mia Wasikowska.

 In June 2011, the Cristóbal Balenciaga Museum opened in Getaria, Spain.

 In November 2012, Balenciaga announced that it was parting with creative director Nicolas Ghesquière, ending his 15-year tenure.
 The brand announced Alexander Wang as its new creative director.
 Wang presented his first collection for the label on 28 February 2013, at Paris Fashion Week.
 In 2014, the Tribunal de grande instance de Paris set a trial date for the lawsuit between Balenciaga vs. Ghesquière.
 Balenciaga claimed that Ghesquière's comments in the magazine System had hurt the company's image.
 The highly publicized suit was mediated out of court.

 In July 2015, Balenciaga announced it was parting with creative director Alexander Wang after three years.
 The Spring/Summer 2016 show was his last, featuring white lounge wear made from soft, natural fabrics.
 In early October 2015, the brand appointed Demna Gvasalia as its new creative director.

 In October 2016, Cédric Charbit was appointed CEO.
 Formerly the executive vice president of product and marketing at Saint Laurent, Charbit steered Balenciaga in a commercial direction.
 Under his tenure, the brand experienced significant growth; analysts estimated $2 billion in revenue for 2022.

 In 2018, Balenciaga was the subject of a social media backlash in China when personnel at one of Balenciaga's Paris stores assaulted a Chinese tourist.

-In, April 2021 Gvasalia presented his new Pre-Fall 2021 collection, as promoted by Vanity Teen magazine.
+In April 2021 Gvasalia presented his new Pre-Fall 2021 collection, as promoted by Vanity Teen magazine.
 In August 2021, Justin Bieber was announced as the new face of Balenciaga.
 In September 2021, the brand faced backlash when it released trompe-l'œil sweatpants with the illusion of plaid boxers sticking out the top with a price tag of $1,190.

 In May 2022, Balenciaga announced that it accepts crypto payments.

 In October 2022 Balenciaga announced that it was severing its ties to Kanye West due to his anti-semitic comments.

+In November 2022, Balenciaga released an advertising campaign featuring six young children holding teddy bears dressed in BDSM gear, amidst empty wine glasses and champagne flutes, prompting strong public backlash, with brand ambassador Kim Kardashian saying she was “disgusted and outraged.”

 In December 2023, Balenciaga was awarded by the People for the Ethical Treatment of Animals (PETA) with the prize for best luxury product for its entirely vegan coat made from Lunaform, a plant-based leather.

 In May 2024, Balenciaga opened a new flagship store in Tokyo.
 Later in June, Balenciaga opened its first store in Cancún, Mexico.